 Don’t wait and see.
 Leaving late is risky, it means that a drive that normally takes a few minutes could take hours and you may not be able to get out at all.

-Here is my list of things to do how does it compare to your list?
+Here is my list of things to do on the morning of a Total Fire Ban or day of high fire danger.
+How does it compare to your list?

 On High Fire Danger Days

-Add last items to relocation kit and put in the car
+Add last items to relocation kit and put it in the car

 Check for leaves around the verandah and in the gutters